forderud/ComSamples/README.md

 * Support for **interface versioning** for controlled API evolution.
 * **Transparent IPC marshaling** of method calls.
 The client doesn't need to know that an object resides in a different process.
 * Languages like C++ and C# natively support COM, whereas Python support is achieved through the [comtypes](https://github.com/enthought/comtypes) package.
 This **avoids** the need for manually maintained **language bindings**.
-* **Rock solid** technology that has been available since 1993.
+* **Long-term stable binary API** (ABI) that has been available since 1993.
+Allows interoperability with COM servers compiled 20 years ago without having to rebuild them.
-* Inherently **secure** with design protection against remote attacks.
+* Inherently **secure** with strict default settings and design protection against remote attacks.
 Does unlike sockets _not_ depend on opening any ports that need to be secured through authentication and firewall lockdown.
 Security settings are furthermore highly configurable.

 #### COM limitations:
 * Best practice is poorly documented.